 School of Applied Social and Policy Sciences

-A one year pre-vocational introduction to Community Youth Studies
+A one year pre-vocational introduction to Community Youth Studies.

 This one-year programme provides training at pre-vocational level.
 Attendance is one day each week.
-The course provides education and training for students in the concepts and methods of community youth work relevant to the needs of young people from diverse backgrounds.
+The course provides education and training for students in the concepts and methods of community youth work relevant to the needs of the young people from diverse backgrounds.
 The course has an excellent track record for providing further access into Higher Education and those interested in continuing to a recognised NSETS/JNC professional qualification in youth work.
 Successful completion of the course enables students to apply for the BSc in Community Youth Work.
 Students come from all backgrounds and regularly include mature students returning to study.

 Sign up to register an interest in the course.

 In this section

 The aim of the Certificate in Community Youth Studies is to introduce students to the basic principles and practice that are needed to work with young people and to become competent practitioners at this level, informed by appropriate theoretical perspectives, models of good practice, and evidence.
 It will equip students with the relevant skills, knowledge, values and understanding to enable them to engage and build relationships with young people, achieve academic results, as well as improve performance and productivity in the work place.
 The course provides students with an introduction to the approaches and frameworks used within contemporary youth work practice in Northern and Southern Ireland.